On this page

-Canada and Colombia share almost 50 years of collaborative engagement on international assistance cooperation.
+Canada and Colombia share over 70 years of collaborative engagement on international assistance cooperation.
 Colombia is an upper middle-income country with a vibrant civil society, democratic governance, and a robust private sector.
 Colombia also faces significant poverty, inequality and challenges to peace and stability that the country is working hard to overcome.
 Canada's assistance helps Colombia respond to poverty, inequality and violence, implement the 2016 peace agreement, address the COVID-19 pandemic and its impacts, and support Venezuelan migrants, refugees and host communities.
-Efforts focus on protecting the human rights of communities in need, creating economic opportunities for vulnerable populations, improving security conditions, responding to humanitarian needs, supporting peacebuilding efforts, investing in inclusive education, and supporting effective and equitable access to COVID-19 vaccines, therapeutics and diagnostics.
-Empowering women and girls, and driving development innovation, are front and centre in Canada's international assistance efforts in Colombia.
+Efforts focus on protecting the human rights of communities in need, creating economic opportunities for vulnerable populations, improving security conditions, responding to humanitarian needs, supporting peacebuilding efforts, investing in inclusive education, empowering women and girls, and driving development innovation, are front and centre in Canada's international assistance efforts in Colombia.

-Global Affairs Canada's international assistance in Colombia, which totalled $47 million in 2021-22, is being delivered through various programs.
+Global Affairs Canada's international assistance in Colombia, which totalled $57.5 million in 2021-22, is being delivered through various programs.
 Other government departments collaborate also with Colombia, particularly Environment and Climate Change Canada, Employment and Social Development Canada, and the International Development Research Centre (IDRC).
 Canada is working with Colombia to achieve its development ambitions by leveraging new, innovative partnerships to achieve the Sustainable Development Goals (SDGs) together.
 We collaborate with local government institutions and with civil society to advance creative solutions.
 We also work closely with private sector partners to bring more resources and attention to the challenges faced by the most vulnerable via innovation, shared ownership and co-creation.
-We listen to and take into account the voice of beneficiaries.
+We listen to and collaborate with a variety of stakeholders and partners.

-Global Affairs Canada's Geographic Program invested $16.5 million in 2020-21 towards large, multi-year projects that reduce poverty and support long-term development in Colombia's most isolated, conflict-affected regions.
-This programming also addresses emergent issues, such as the global COVID-19 pandemic, and supports global advocacy efforts such as the Together for Learning campaign.
+Global Affairs Canada's Geographic Program invested $47 million in 2021-22 towards large, multi-year projects that reduce poverty and support long-term development in Colombia's most isolated, conflict-affected regions.
+This programming also addresses emergent issues, such as the evolving migration and border security issues, and supports global advocacy efforts such as the Together for Learning campaign.
 Programming prioritizes the following areas: